12 Essential Steps to a Safe, Healthy Pregnancy

 1. Start well

-You can prepare for a healthy pregnancy before you are even pregnant.
+You can prepare for a healthy pregnancy before you are even pregnant or start infertility treatment.
 Two main things you can do beforehand are:

 - Find the right health care provider for your prenatal care and have a preconception visit.